 - Dealer "certification" programs.
 Nearly every automaker now offers a used-car "certification" program, under which the manufacturer inspects, repairs, and "certifies" recent used cars that then get sold with a warranty.
 These programs are a notable compromise between buying new and buying used; they give used-car buyers a relationship with a dealer, a factory-backed warranty, and assurance that they're not buying major hidden problems.
 You'll generally pay a bit more for a "certified" used car versus one bought from a private seller, but the benefits can be substantial.

 Some last thoughts: If the car you're considering isn't "certified," run its VIN through CARFAX to check for past insurance claims, and have a local mechanic inspect it before you decide to buy.
 If the seller won't let you have it inspected by an independent mechanic, don't even bother arguing -- move on to the next candidate.

 And finally, although cars from Toyota, Honda, and Nissan have topped the reliability lists for years, don't rule out the domestics.
 The best products from General Motors and Ford have held their own in recent reliability comparisons, and the higher initial depreciation hit on domestic cars versus imports might lead you to an excellent value purchase.

 Keep these tips in mind before you get behind the wheel of your next vehicle.
 You'll be happy you did.

-Fool contributor and car nut John Rosevear has been surfing ads for used Corvettes, waiting for the 2005s to depreciate just a little more before he has That Talk with his spouse.
-He doesn't own any of the stocks mentioned above.
+Fool contributor and car nut John Rosevear has been surfing ads for used Corvettes, and he's waiting for the 2005s to depreciate just a little more before he has That Talk with his spouse.
+He owns shares of General Motors.
 The Motley Fool's disclosure policy always loves a bargain, especially when it's fast, fun, and good on gas.